The Top 7 Women Business Associations to Join Today

 The National Association for Women Business Owners (NAWBO) is one of the largest networking groups available to female entrepreneurs.
 To date, it has 10 million members across the U.S.

-The goal of this organization is to connect women entrepreneurs and educate them about business best practices.
+The goal of this organization is to empower women entrepreneurs and educate them about business best practices.

-There’s a one-time fee of $100 to become a NAWBO member.
-In addition, you may have to pay a $20-$30 monthly fee depending on the type of membership you have.
+To purchase a NAWBO membership, there’s a one-time fee of $100.
+In addition, you may have to pay a $30-$40 monthly fee depending on the type of membership you select.
 Once you’re a member, you’ll have access to unique perks such as:

 - Constant Contact tools